HiveMinds/bash-apt-installer/Readme.md

  url = https://github.com/hiveminds/bash-package-installer
 ```

-- Create a file named `install_dependencies.sh` with content:
+- Create a file named `install-dependencies.sh` with content:

 ```sh
 # Remove the submodules if they were still in the repo.